WATER TANK LEVEL CONTROL SYSTEMS & SENSORS

 - LED Indicator Lights – makes it easy to quickly view the current status of all functions

 - “Press to Test” Feature – one push of a button starts a complete validation cycle to ensure all systems are working properly

 - Reliably Accurate – compensates for wave action and manages water levels to within 1/8” of operating range

-- Built to Last – minimum 15 year average duty cycle with 1% failure rate
+- Built to Last – minimum 15 year average duty cycle with a 99% uptime rate

 - Warranty – manufacturer should offer a minimum of 5 years on all major components